ibm-cloud-docs/containers/cs_encrypt.md

 # Protecting sensitive information in your cluster
 {: #encryption}

-Protect sensitive cluster information to ensure data integrity and to prevent your data from being exposed to unauthorized users.
+Protect sensitive information in your {{site.data.keyword.containerlong}} cluster to ensure data integrity and to prevent your data from being exposed to unauthorized users.
 {: shortdesc}

 You can create sensitive data on different levels in your cluster that each require appropriate protection.